 You will receive a copy of the Student Handbook at the beginning of the OTA program.
-You are expected to read it and ask questions, before the end of the second week of Fall Semester classes.
-At the end of the second week, you must complete the form on the last page and give it to the Program Director.
+You are expected to read it and ask questions before the end of the second week of Fall Semester classes.
+At the end of the second week, you must complete the forms on the last pages and give to the Program Director.